 Camping immerses you in the peace and tranquility of nature.
 Here in New York, State Parks and campgrounds abound from glittering Lake George to thundering Niagara Falls.
 As night blankets the landscape you'll see millions of stars shine over the Adirondack backcountry, smell the campfire on the shores of the Finger Lakes and many more campside moments.
-Whether you like to rough it, follow historic pathways, or prefer a more pampered camping vacation, you'll find something to love in the Empire State.
+Whether you like to rough it, follow historic pathways or live luxuriously, New York camps have something everyone will love.

 Camping cabins offer a nice compromise for those who want the beauty of nature with the comforts of home.
 Check out Old Forge Camping Resort cabins where four people can sleep comfortably and enjoy nearby amusement and waterparks.
-Ta-Ga-Soke Campgrounds, near Oneida Lake, has two room cabins that await you after a day of play at Sylvan/Verona Beach, home to one of the oldest style amusement parks in the country!
+Ta-Ga-Soke Campgrounds, near Oneida Lake, has two room cabins that await you after a day of play at Sylvan-Verona Beach.

 Whether your mountain tent rests under sparkling backcountry skies or along blue lake shores, New York campgrounds are your greatest outdoor getaway!